 The planning process took place from July 2021 through October 2022.
-As required per Minnesota Statute 8410, a 60-day public comment period was held from November 17th 2022 to to January 15th, 2023, followed by a public hearing held XXXX, prior to submitting the plan to BWSR for final approval.
+As required per Minnesota Rule 8410, a 60-day comment period was held from November 17th 2022 to January 16th, 2023, followed by a public hearing held February 1st, 2023, prior to submitting the plan to BWSR for final review and approval.
 After the plan was approved by the BWSR Board, it was officially adopted by the NCRWMO Board.